Quantum groups of Borcherds-Cartan type and Khovanov-Lauda-Rouquier algebras

-As an application of our construction of the KLR-algebra, we show that, in the Jordan quiver case, the cyclotomic algebra \( R^{\Lambda} \) (\( \Lambda \in P^+ \)) provides a categorification of the irreducible highest weight module \( V(\Lambda) \).
-Essentially, we categorify the commutation relations of the generators \( E_{i\ell} \) and \( f_{it} \) when \( a_{ii} = 0 \) in the entire quantum group.
+Finally, let $U$ be the quantum group obtained from $U^-$ via the Drinfeld double construction.
+We show that the cyclotomic quotients $R^\Lambda$ for $\Lambda\in P^+$ provide a categorification of the irreducible highest weight $U$-module $V(\Lambda)$.
+The proof proceeds by iterating the lower-rank arguments developed in \cite{KK2012}.